ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M3-python/L1-background-and-context/index.md

 ## Fe

-[Fe](https://github.com/ethereum/fe){target=_blank} is "an emerging smart contract language for the Ethereum blockchain."
-It's influenced both by Python _and_ Rust and was released in January 2021\.
+<a href="https://github.com/ethereum/fe" target="_blank" rel="noopener noreferrer">Fe</a> is "an emerging smart contract language for the Ethereum blockchain."
+It's influenced both by Python _and_ Rust and was released in January 2021.
 You can read more about it [here.](https://snakecharmers.ethereum.org/fe-a-new-language-for-the-ethereum-ecosystem/){target=_blank} To be honest, it looks more like Rust than Python, but that's just our opinion.

 ## Conclusion